 The last 3 digits representing the branch code are an optional addition that can supplement the main 8-character SWIFT.
-Your transfer will be directed and channelled through the relevant bank’s head office if you leave the branch code off.
+Your transfer will be directed and channeled through the relevant bank’s head office if you leave the branch code off.

 What is a BIC code?

-BIC code is exactly the same as SWIFT code.
+A BIC code is exactly the same as SWIFT code.
 Using the term SWIFT code is actually somewhat inaccurate as what we call a SWIFT code is, in reality, a BIC code.

 Again, let’s have a look at some background information that will help us better understand why BIC and SWIFT are the same things.

 So, don’t get confused by BIC and SWIFT as they mean the same thing and can be used interchangeably.
-In many cases, you will see the same code referred to as BIC, SWIFT, BIC/SWIFT code, SWIFT/BIC code or SWIFT ID.
+In many cases, you will see the same code referred to as BIC, SWIFT, BIC/SWIFT code, SWIFT/BIC code, or SWIFT ID.